CCI-MOC/hil/docs/rest_api.md

 * "owner", the name of the project which created the network, or "admin", if it was created by an administrator.
 * "access", a list of projects that have access to the network or null if the network is public
+* "node, nic": node and nic connected to network

 Response body (on success):